John LeBoutillier

-John LeBoutillier (born May 26, 1953) is an American political columnist, pundit, and former Republican member of the United States House of Representatives from New York, serving a single two-year term.
+John LeBoutillier (born May 26, 1953) is an American political columnist, pundit, and former Republican member of the United States House of Representatives from New York.

 Education

 LeBoutillier graduated from the Brooks School in North Andover, Massachusetts, in 1971.
 He graduated magna cum laude from Harvard University in 1976, and earned a Master of Business Administration from Harvard Business School in 1979.

 LeBoutillier first rose to national prominence in 1974.
 While still a college student at Harvard, he raised over a quarter million dollars for the campaign of former Vietnam War prisoner of war Leo K. Thorsness, a South Dakota Republican campaigning to unseat liberal senator George McGovern.
-As a result, LeBoutillier has been an activist on POW/MIA issues ever since.

-LeBoutillier's efforts on behalf of Thorsness caught the attention of President Ford's re-election campaign and in 1976 he was appointed regional coordinator, responsible for all field activities in New Jersey.
+LeBoutillier's efforts on behalf of Thorsness caught the attention of President Ford's election campaign and in 1976 he was appointed regional coordinator, responsible for all field activities in New Jersey.

 Member of Congress

 LeBoutillier was elected to Congress in 1980, representing New York's 6th District.
 He defeated 16-year incumbent Lester L. Wolff to become the youngest member of the 97th Congress.
 He served on the House Foreign Affairs Committee and as a member of Special House POW/MIA Task Force.
 After redistricting in 1982, LeBoutillier ran unsuccessfully for re-election versus Robert J. Mrazek in New York's 3rd congressional district.

+Election violation

 In 1983, LeBoutillier was fined $7,000 by the Federal Election Commission for violating federal election laws during the course of his 1980 congressional campaign.
 With contributions by individuals limited to $1,000 per person, LeBoutillier accepted a $200,500 contribution from his mother.
 LeBoutillier's mother was also fined $7,000.